TanStack/router/docs/api/router-cli.md

 ### Examples

+The following examples illustrate how the CLI will interpret various file structures.

 #### Mixed Configuration (Default)

 By default, mixed flat and nested file-naming conventions are supported and encouraged.
 This allows developers to organize their routes in a way that makes sense for their project, without being forced to choose between a flat or nested structure.